ccam/Weather/readme.md

 This is my first time working with an API and using AJAX.

-The API is from [openweathermap.org](https://openweathermap.org/api)
+The API is from [Weather Underground](https://www.wunderground.com/weather/api/)